 What tips would you give for your average punter betting at Rosehill?

 As always, keep records of track and weather conditions and rail positions and note any patterns that emerge.
-But on the whole, Rosehill is the fairest track in Sydney in my opinion and you can bet there with confidence.
+But on the whole, Rosehill is the fairest track in Sydney in my opinion.
+You can bet there with confidence.